Transparent mode with HAProxy allows you to see the IP Address of the clients computer while still having a high availability service using HAProxy.

 If you see the above image or the page for your servers.
 Congratulations your two web servers are now in High Availability mode.
 If you do not see your default page stop HAProxy with a killall haproxy command and run /usr/bin/haproxy -d -f /etc/haproxy.cfg this will restart HAProxy with debugging displayed on the console screen to stop the debug info being printed and the HAProxy Service simply press Crtl+C.

 Now that the basic High Availability is working lets move to Transparent mode.

 So with a stopped HAProxy service open your /etc/haproxy.cfg file again with your editor of choice and in the 'listen http1 section' add the following:

 option http-server-close option forwardfor source 0.0.0.0 usesrc clientip

-You will now need to edit your iptables rules.
-I have this as my 'iptables-rules.sh' file:
+I have no idea - but to allow the magic to happen you will now need to edit your iptables rules.
+I have this as my ' iptables-rules.sh ' file:

 iptables -t mangle -N DIVERT iptables -t mangle -A PREROUTING -p tcp -m socket -j DIVERT iptables -t mangle -A DIVERT -j MARK --set-mark 111 iptables -t mangle -A DIVERT -j ACCEPT ip rule add fwmark 111 lookup 100 ip route add local 0.0.0.0/0 dev lo table 100